rjrowekamp/NeuroMynerva/README.md

 1. Kernel entry point: users currently can instantiated widgets by interacting with the JupyterLab Launch Menu or the Command Palette, which executes code in the front-end to spawn widgets.
 We are working on supporting spawning and control widgets from within the kernel (in Notebook or Console).
 2. FFBO Server Settings: currently the information regarding available backends and connection settings for each backend is not visible to the user.
 We are working on supporting user settings for interacting with custom Crossbar components.

+## Getting Help
+The best way to get help right now is to [submit an issue](https://github.com/FlyBrainLab/NeuroMynerva/issues);